potato-tf/MGE-VScript/README.md

     - Replace pattern: `$1"$2": "$3"`
     - Replace All

-- **CUSTOM MAPS NEED TO BE INDEXED MANUALLY!** See the `mgemod_spawns.cfg` file for an example of how to index your map
+- **CUSTOM MAPS NEED TO BE INDEXED MANUALLY!** See the `mge/cfg/mgemod_spawns.nut` file for an example of how to index your map
     - Failing to index your maps will result in !add being unordered, rendering everyone's !add binds useless

 ## ELO/Stat Tracking